 Examples

-Get the text values between the second and third hyphen.
-The Relative Position Type instructs to skip the first hyphen from the start.
+To get the text values between the second and third delimiter, you can use a Relative Position Type to specify the starting position.
+The following example instructs to skip the first hyphen from the start, starting the extraction at the second hyphen.
+This will return “99”.

-- Start position: looking from the end of the string, skip 3 hypens.
+- Start Position: Looking from the end of the string, skip 3 hyphens.
 The next hyphen you find is your starting position (so the 4th one from the end).

 // Returns "33-44-55"